 Make Do & Mend

-As Christmas edges closer and a New Year is on the horizon I’ve been thinking about the theme of Make-do and Mend and how it translates into our homes, along with the connected themes of care and restoration.
+As Christmas edges closer and a New Year is on the horizon I’ve been thinking about the theme of ‘Make-do & Mend’ and how it translates into our homes, along with the connected themes of care and restoration.
 This theme was partly inspired by a rather ravenous moth that ignored most of my wardrobe and descended on my precious year-old wool and cashmere coat (I’m told they love quality).

 If you’re at all like me, I’m sure the treasured possessions in your home can cause occasional pernicketiness too.
 Although if you have children or pets you’ve probably learnt to let go of such inclinations for the sake of your own sanity!
 I know house training my puppy George was a baptism of fire (and wee!)
 The truth is, the passage of time, and all the activity and joy experienced, is inherently aging and this applies to the life of our homes too.
 Floorboards wear, paint gets chipped, worktops become stained, and fabrics become worn...or moth eaten!

-Whilst there’s a certain lived in charm to a little wear and tear sooner or later pieces in our home inevitably require a little care and attention.
+Whilst there’s a certain lived in charm to a little wear and tear sooner or later pieces in our home inevitably require a spot of care and attention.
 I’ve noticed in recent years almost all the homeowners I work with are keen to restore, repair and renew existing features during a renovation.
 Whilst cost is occasionally a partial factor most often it comes down to an appreciation of resourcefulness, sustainability, and creativity.

-Existing wooden floors are frequently sanded and reoiled, joinery spruced up with fresh paint and handles, upholstery restuffed and recovered, stone floors resurfaced and existing fixtures such as shower screens and sanitaryware kept if they’re in good nick and work well layout wise.
+Existing wooden floors are frequently sanded and reoiled, well made joinery spruced up with fresh paint and handles, upholstery restuffed and recovered, stone floors resurfaced and existing fixtures such as shower screens and sanitaryware kept if they’re in good nick and work well layout wise.

 Technicolour Dreamboat: Living Room